jennifer-lu/animated-colors-light/README.md

 # Animated Colors Light

-A light theme with an animated color-changing background for Firefox add-ons.
+A light theme with an animated color-changing background.
 Created for Firefox add-ons.

 ## Demo